There are several different methods for creating custom patches, but if you’re looking to capture a scene with perfect detail, then

 Creating a custom patch always starts with a customer sending us their ideas.
 Our art team has experience both handcrafting original designs and recreating branded artwork for all types of different teams and organizations around the world.
 Our goal is to help each customer bring their vision to life through careful design and expert quality.
 Whether you’re looking to create a brand new design from scratch, or you have detailed reference materials prepared, we’ve got you covered.

 When first getting started, deciding on the type of patch you need will help to expedite the process by letting our art team know what style of design to create.
-By “types,” we’re referring to heat transfer patches, embroidered patches, PVC patches or woven patches.
-Especially when including the likeness of a person or group of people, we recommend heat transfer because of its smooth and clean detail, but it’s also a beautiful option for designs using mostly logos or stylized artwork.
+By “types,” we’re referring to Printed patches (Heat Transfer Dye Sublimated Patches) patches, embroidered patches, PVC patches or woven patches.
+Especially when including the likeness of a person or group of people, we recommend Printed patches (Heat Transfer Dye Sublimated Patches) because of its smooth and clean detail, but it’s also a beautiful option for designs using mostly logos or stylized artwork.

 After sending us some ideas on what type of design you need, how many patches you would like to order, and your preferred backing option, our art team will get working on a free proof of artwork.
 We also offer unlimited revisions, so feel free to make suggestions and changes to the initial design until it’s perfect.